gatsbyjs/gatsby/docs/docs/unit-testing.md

 ## Using TypeScript

-If you are using TypeScript, you need to make two small changes to your config.
+If you are using TypeScript, you need to make two changes to your config.

 Update the transform in `jest.config.js`, like so: